ntmbayfield/g88-lecture-docs/Computer Science/OOP/Inheritance_Encapsulation.md

 ---

 #Hierarchical Inheritance
-##Where one class serves as a superclass for more than one subslass.
+##Where one class serves as a superclass for more than one subclass.

 ---